If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 How is this methodology versioned?

-This methodology is v1.0, published 2026-05-06.
-Future revisions will be tracked in the Version log section above with a brief description of what changed.
-Major changes (e.g., adding a new archetype, changing severity band cutpoints, restructuring the scoring algorithm) trigger a major version bump and a deprecation notice for the prior version.
+This methodology is v2.0, dated 2026-05-30, documenting the three-domain, 20-item inventory.
+Revisions are tracked in the Version log section above.
+Major changes (adding a domain or archetype, changing severity band cutpoints, restructuring the scoring algorithm) trigger a major version bump and a deprecation notice for the prior version.
 Minor changes (typo fixes, citation updates, clarifications) are tracked but don't trigger a version bump.

 Citation